BigNoid/script.skinshortcuts/README.txt

 And in skinsettings.xml, the line:

-	<onunload>RunScript(script.skinshortcuts,type=buildxml&amp;mainmenuID=9000&amp;group=[groupname],[groupname],[groupname])</onunload>
+	<onunload>RunScript(script.skinshortcuts,type=buildxml&amp;mainmenuID=9000&amp;group=[groupname]|[groupname]|[groupname])</onunload>

 Replace 9000 with the ID of the list you are using for the mainmenu.
-You should include all [groupname]'s that your skin supports, separated by a comma.
+You should include all [groupname]'s that your skin supports, separated by a pipe.
 The script will then load all of the submenus, and set visibility conditions on each one.

 2. Let the user manage their shortcuts